19 Therefore let us pursue the things which make for peace and the things by which one may edify another.

 The edification construct process is crucial for building a strong church.

 Christians need to erect a solid structure for Christian living.
-We do not build a big building overnight.
+We do not erect a big building overnight.
 Spiritual growth is progressive.
-It takes almost two decades to raise a sibling from a child to an adult.
+It takes almost two decades to raise a person from a child to an adult.
 To edify is to build a structure.
 Individual Christians need to grow in grace (2 Pe 3:18).
 There is no shortcut to spiritual maturity.
 The structure of the soul must be built brick-by-brick, until the strong building of maturity is evident.
 The grace way of life will build strong Christians.

 Acts 20:32, “So now, brethren, I commend you to God and to the word of His grace, which is able to build you up and give you an inheritance among all those who are sanctified.”